German defence minister wants to improve protections for civilians

 - Oops!Something went wrong.Please try again later.

-Germany must provide greater protection for its civilian population, Defence Minister Boris Pistorius said on Friday during a visit to Finland's civil protection faciltiies.
+Germany must provide greater protection for its civilian population, Defence Minister Boris Pistorius said on Friday during a visit to Finland's civil protection facilities.

 This must be tackled quickly because civil defence, or the protection of the population "is always the flip side of a military threat and defence capability," Pistorius said in Helsinki at a meeting with Finnish Defence Minister Antti Häkkänen.